alphagov/notifications-node-client/DOCUMENTATION.md

 }
 ```

-If no templates exist for a template type or there no templates for a service, the object is empty. _is this true?_
+If no templates exist for a template type or there no templates for a service, the object is empty.

 ## Generate a preview template